HorrorloverNiyahh/Once-upon-a-time/story.md

 Isabell quickly closed her curtains, and run downstairs to tell her mom.
 Isabell went downstairs, beofre she got all the way down the stairs, the clown came from around the corner and stopped right infront of her path.
 The clown started walking towards Isabell strangly, Isabell tried to run and escape, but she fell, because the clown grabbed her ankle.
+The clown smacked Isabell into an abandon masnsion.